kavithaRajagopalan/todo-daily/README.md

 todo-daily
 ==========

-List of TODOs -  its completion status on a per day basis
+List of TODOs - completion status of various things TODO on a per day basis